yaacov/node-modbus-serial/README.md

 ###### API promises
 ----

-The communication functions have a wrapper function that use a pre-set unit-id and return a promise.
+This communication functions use a pre-set unit-id and can return a promise, Using callbacks is optional.

 ```javascript
 // set the client's unit id